 Using their tax refund money, Jefferson and Al bet heavily on a college football game that they are guaranteed to win.
 But that's before Trumaine's prized, not-so-bright quarterback Chad, who is being tutored by Bud, falls in love with Kelly, whom she pleasantly distracts from his training.
 Al must find a way to keep them apart at all costs after he finds out that other shady parties have also bet heavily on the game as well.

-When the Bundy TV set blows its condenser, Al decides to try out for a place on a new sports trivia game show, hoping to win a new TV set as the first prize.
+When the Bundy TV set blows its condenser, Al decides to try out for a place on a new sports trivia game show, hoping to win $10,000 for a new TV set as the first prize.
 But when he is denied because of his lack of personality, Al tries to transfer his knowledge of sports to Kelly to win the show for him.
 But for each fact that she takes in, another falls out.